Betwixt and beyond the boundaries

 Why the name?

-I HAVE lived happily in this inner London district for many years, so Loving Dalston seemed a good title for this blog.
-Since the area has become fashionable enough for an article in The Guardian to dub this area “the coolest place in Britain” – and the journo, Paul Flynn, looks cool enough to judge – you may consider my choice of blog name presumptuous.
-Or, as you read, you may become disappointed that the blog is not only about Dalston.
+I HAVE lived happily in this inner London district for many years, so Loving Dalston seemed a good title for this.
+Since the area has become fashionable enough for an article in The Guardian to dub this area “the coolest place in Britain” – and the journo, Paul Flynn, looks cool enough to judge – you may consider my choice of site name presumptuous.
+Or, as you read, you may become disappointed that it is not only about Dalston.
 Good point: this site runs Dalston stuff, but it also rambles far beyond E8.
-The blog needed a name and Loving Dalston fitted with my optimistic outlook; at least, it did when the blog-server asked for one.
+It needed a name and Loving Dalston fitted with my optimistic outlook; at least, it did when the computer asked for one.
 A digressional confession: when I moved here from Stoke Newington in the 1980s Dalston was such a dreary place in the era of Margaret Hilda Thatcher’s government and Hilda Keane’s regime in Hackney Town Hall that I toyed with lobbying estate agents to rename central Dalston “Kingsland”.
 I later discovered that was the original name, but by then “Dalston” had become so imbued with trendiness that my snobbery was satisfied.

 Shameful, eh?
 You can read Flynn’s reasons for hailing Dalston’s coolness by pressing here.
 My reasons for loving Dalston are more prosaic because I’m older (not telling).